Pogbino395/SelfLearning_AI_Plugin_UE5.3/NeuralNetworkTheory.md

 ## **Weight Adjustment**
 The weight adjustment process in our plugin is designed to be simple yet effective:

-1. **Select One of the Best Networks:** Identify one network from the top $n$ best-performing networks during the training session.
+1. **Select One of the Best Networks:** Select randomly one network from the top $n$ best-performing networks during the training session.
 2. **Random Modifications:** Apply random changes to the weights of this network.
 This involves slightly increasing or decreasing the weight values to explore new network behaviors.
 3. **Learning Rate:** Adjust the magnitude of weight changes based on a learning rate parameter, which controls how drastically the weights are modified.